fuzzylabs/awesome-mlops-recipes/self_hosted_agent/README.md

 make create-new-prompt
 ```

 This registers a new prompt in MLflow named `pr-review-agent-system-prompt`.
-You can customize the prompt template in [`prmopt_versioning/new.py`](prmopt_versioning/new.py).
+You can customise the prompt template in [`prmopt_versioning/new.py`](prmopt_versioning/new.py).

 To update the prompt later with a new version:
 ```bash